-I have always been active, for as long as I can remember, physical activity has been a huge part of my everyday life.
-In Fact, one of the reasons I moved to Colorado was to play & climb on mountain tops.
-When I was younger, I thought about becoming a personal trainer at my local gym but the thought drifted because it wasn’t driven by a deep rooted passion.
+I have always been active, for as long as I can remember.
+Physical activity has been a huge part of my everyday life.
+In fact, one of the reasons I moved to Colorado was to play and climb on mountain tops.
+When I was younger, I thought about becoming a personal trainer at my local gym but the thought drifted because it wasn’t driven by a deep-rooted passion.

 So here I sit, years later with more passion running through my body than I ever expected.
 I’m on a mission, a mission to change the way we live out our pregnancies, starting with the preconception stage and ending once the core has healed from this ever-changing, soul experience called pregnancy.